Research and Citizen Science

 "Immerse Yourself in Science and the Workings of Nature"

 The Friends of Jug Bay and Jug Bay Wetlands Sanctuary support the Jug Bay Summer Internship Program.
-This program provides a hands-on opportunity for three undergraduate and graduate students to learn the tools of doing experiential research, no matter the subject or how simple the question.
+This program provides a hands-on opportunity for two undergraduate and graduate students to learn the tools of doing experiential research, no matter the subject or how simple the question.

 With the guidance of a mentor, interns immerse themselves in research and education issues at Jug Bay for 12 weeks (June-August).
 During this time, interns learn how to design an experiment or project, apply sampling protocols, collect and analyze field data, write a report, and present their findings, as well as to promote our education goals through the development of new curriculum, film vignettes, and other education products.